(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 When funded, most loans have terms of 3 to 5 years – often with no prepayment penalty.

-The peer-to-peer lender is responsible to record payments, pay investors who fund the loan, and collect fees.
+The peer-to-peer lender is responsible for recording payments, paying investors who fund the loan, and collecting fees.
 They also report payments to the credit bureaus until the loan has been repaid.

 Pros of Peer-to-Peer Borrowing

 The option of getting a P2P loan online through social or marketplace lending has many advantages for borrowers.

 Fast & Convenient.
 Applying for a peer-to-peer loan online is a fast and convenient process versus applying for loans with local lenders.

 Competitive Rates.
 Interest rates for P2P loans are also competitive.
 According to Experian, the average interest rate on a personal loan is 9.41%.
 Rates generally range from 6% – 36% depending on your credit score.